-If you are stuck for something to do this weekend and love a good thrift check out my three top spots for making a day of your charity shopping.
-These aren’t necessarily the VERY BEST shops (another post in the pipeline) but these are my favourite because they are either part of a route of charity shops or close by to some other fantastic activities.
-I have gone the extra mile for you, beloved reader, and have created some google maps.
+If you are stuck for something to do this weekend and love bagging awesome shit check out my three top spots for the best charity shops London style.
+These are my favourite because they are either part of a route of charity shops or close by to some other fantastic activities.
+I have gone the extra mile for you, beloved reader, and have created some google maps to guide you around these routes.
 No one likes traipsing around with only the rumour of a vintage palace spurring you on.
+Trust me on these routes, they are not the ones featured in some posh newspaper by a journo who has wandered past a fancy looking charity shop with Vivienne Westwood in the window.
+These are the best charity shops London locals know of and love…

 Pimilico Charity Shop Circuit

-Pimlico – such an easy area to get to, just a five minute walk south of Victoria.
+Pimlico – such an easy area to get to, just a five minute walk south of the huge, central, Victoria Train Station.
 I know this circuit like the back of my hand- I get to do the rounds at least once a week on a lunch break.
 What a treat!

 There are EIGHT, yes, EIGHT, shops in this tiny circuit.
 Fara really rule the roost here with Fara Retromania (with a fun £5 rail outside), a normal shop and a Fara Kids.
 The Oxfam shop is excellent for shoes, and smart clothing.
 The Sue Ryder is a fairly cheap one, the Trinity Hospice is great for fabric ends and wool, the Fara Kids has brilliant -if pricey- stylish kids clothes (but jawdropping sales.)
 I have bought lots of lovely items from the normal Fara and a few crazy bits and bobs from Retromania.
 I have worked in this patch for FIVE YEARS and it was only last summer that I found out about a sneaky little shop hiding one block back, where I have since found some beautiful jewelry.
 I felt so ripped off, imagining five years worth of bargains I had missed out on!